 Firstly, cameras should have a clear line of sight and capture the desired areas without obstructions.
 Consider the lighting conditions in the area and choose cameras with appropriate low-light capabilities or infrared technology for night vision.

 You should also select cameras with sufficient resolution to capture clear and detailed images, enabling easier identification of individuals or objects.
-Implement overlapping camera coverage to minimise blind spots and ensure that critical areas are always monitored.
+Implement overlapping camera coverage to minimise blind spots and ensure that critical areas are constantly monitored.

 Integrating Sensors and Cameras: A Comprehensive Approach